Changes to Community of Hope Health Services due to COVID-19 (updated February, 2021):

 - Telehealth Services: We are offering medical, dental, and counseling services all by telehealth.
 We want to partner with you to manage your health at home as much as possible during the re-opening process.
 More information about telehealth visits here.

 - Medical Services: We are still asking all patients to call before coming to COH.
-We are providing more in person visits at the clinic, but we are seeing well patients and sick patients in different areas.
+We are providing more in-person visits at the clinic, but we are seeing well patients and sick patients in different areas.
 We will prioritize seeing children to ensure that they are growing well and up to date on their shots.
-We will also provide birth control, chronic disease management and other visit which need to happen in person.
+We will also provide birth control, chronic disease management, and other visits that need to happen in person.
 If you have any questions, please call 202.540.9857 for advice.

-- Emotional Wellness Services: COH will continue to provide counseling appointments by Zoom, Healow or telephone for now.
-We have set up a Helpline with licensed providers on standby to provide immediate short term support during this stressful time at 202.540.9857.
+- Emotional Wellness Services: COH will continue to provide counseling appointments by Zoom, or telephone for now.
+We have set up a Helpline with licensed providers on standby to provide immediate short-term support during this stressful time at 202.540.9857.
 We are still accepting new therapy clients.
 We may be able to provide medication remotely, depending on the situation.

 - All of our patients have been enabled to use our patient portal which helps with medical records, refill requests, lab results, and other useful patient information.
 Look for the email or call our main number for assistance.
 You can sign-in here.

 - We want to be able to help you with paperwork during this emergency.
 Due to HIPAA, we have to be careful about how we handle your information.
 We will mail records to you and send them in a confidential email if you use email.
 Our portal can also help with this communication and you can get more information about that here.
 Please send a release of information form to us or call 202.540.9857.

 - As we make lots of changes to our services, we still want to hear where we can improve- please call our Compliments and Complaints line at 202.470.3073.

 There is more information below for our patients, especially for those in high-risk categories.